ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type identifier: 0x6D766343

-Block type name: MVC configuration
+Block type name: "MVC configuration"

 Description: the `BlockAddIDExtraData` data is interpreted as `MVCDecoderConfigurationRecord` structure, as defined in [@!ISO.14496-15].
 This extension **MUST NOT** be used if `CodecID` is not `V_MPEG4/ISO/AVC`.